 - Telephone or video conference or similar communications equipment shall also allow members of the public the opportunity to simultaneously listen to or observe meetings of the commission.

 - Each member of the commission, upon assuming office, shall complete an orientation program, an annual training program thereafter, as developed by the commission.
 The orientation program shall focus on roles and responsibilities of charter school authorizers, laws impacting commissioners, general education laws, and best practices.

 OVERRULING LOCAL SCHOOL BOARD DECISIONS

-In order to overrule the decision of a local school board and authorize a public charter school, the commission shall do all of the following:
+In order to overrule the decision of a local school board and authorize a public charter school, the commission, in its own consideration of the application, shall do all of the following:

 a.
 Find evidence of a thorough and high-quality public charter school application from the applicant based on the authorizing standards in subdivision (8) of subsection (a) of Section 7.

 b.
 Hold an open community hearing opportunity for public comment within the local school system where the application was denied.